tector/map/README.md

 ### dataSourceUri

 currently ./dummydata.json is included for testing purposes.
-Later it is intended to name a source uri (e.g. ajax function call) with minimum and maximum coordinates as query parameters.
+But you can put in any url that will respond on an ajax request with the required json format data.
+(TODO: more details and example)

 :exclamation: ATTENTION: if you want to test the examples locally and you have no webserver like apache or nginx running you have to start a simple development